GCOM7140/group-project/README.md

 discussed expansively.
 * The overall recommendation being proposed is creative (i.e., novel and useful).
-* Recommendations stem from analytical results, thus providing legitimacy to the action plan.
+* Recommendations stem from analytical results, which provides legitimacy to the action plan.
 * Goals related to consumers' attitudes, emotions, and/or actions as well as to TJL's triple bottom line (i.e., profits, people, and the planet) are set in